scverse/scvi-tools/docs/user_guide/models/scvi.rst

     + Effectively requires a GPU for fast inference.

-    + Latent space is not interpretable, like that of a linear method.
+    + Latent space is not interpretable, unlike that of a linear method.

 .. topic:: Tutorials: